Posted on

 When one side files a Petition for Reconsideration, the other side has 10 days to file a response.[iv]
 This is extended by 5 days if it is mailed to them.[v]

-After the Petition for Reconsideration is filed, the judge that made the original decision has 15 days to change his or her decision.[vi]
+After the Petition for Reconsideration is filed, the judge that made the original decision has 15 days to change their decision.[vi]
 In that case, the judge may want to take another look at the issue and evidence involved and will set the case for a new hearing.

 After a Petition for Reconsideration has been filed, the Workers’ Compensation Board may: